Menu

 With so few wildcats left in the wild, it seemed as though we were facing an impossible challenge to overcome.
 Luckily, decades of research have identified how and where to boost wildcat numbers sufficiently.

-The Saving Wildcats partnership project has built Britain’s first large-scale conservation breeding-for-release centre for wildcats.
-Situated in a secluded part of the Cairngorms National Park, the team are hopeful that the first kittens will be born at the centre in 2022.
-Meanwhile, the project’s field team will be busy ensuring that the right areas for release are identified.
+Meanwhile, the project’s field team has been busy ensuring that the right areas for release are identified each year.
 It’s not just about suitable habitat but also making sure the local community is enthusiastic and that any threats that could stop the release being successful, are removed.
-This will also involve supporting a neutering programme for feral domestic cats in and around the project area.
-The first group of wildcats should be ready for release into the Scottish wilderness in 2023, with more releases planned to ensure their numbers remain resilient to pressures, and that wildcats are soon doing more than just clinging on by a claw.
+This also involves supporting a neutering programme for feral domestic cats in and around the project area.
+The release in 2023 and the planned release in 2024 will ensure their numbers remain resilient to pressures, and that wildcats are soon doing more than just clinging on by a claw.

 This project is only possible with the invaluable support of a range of partners, funders and other contributors, including our generous donors.
 Can you help by donating today?